Exciton localization in two-dimensional semiconductors through modification of the dielectric environment: System Hamiltonian

 To account for that renormalization effect, we use the model developed by Cho and Berkelbach in reference \cite{Cho2017}.
 This formulation allows to obtain the change in the bandgap of a 2D sample respect to that of the bulk case, in terms of the difference between the involved dielectric constants.
 Accordingly, the bandgap modification $\Delta E_{B}^i$ is given by

 where $L_{S,i}$ is a factor depending on the difference between the involved dielectric constants in each region, which reads

 with $i=I,II$.

 The bandgap energy for reference $E_{B}^{ref}$, is that of the sandwiched semiconductor, but in bulk form.
 Respect to this value, the bandgap is renormalized according to the material surrounding the 2D semiconductor.
 Thus, if the material above and below that film is the semiconductor itself, there is not renormalization and the bandgap would obviously remain the same.
-In contrast, if the dielectric constant of the sandwiching material in region $i$ is different to that of the semiconductor, the corresponding renormalized bandgap defined as
+In contrast, if the effective dielectric constant of the material in region $i$ differs from that of the semiconductor, the renormalized bandgap in that case is defined as

-may increase or decrease respect to the reference value, depending on whether such a difference ($\varepsilon_{S} - \varepsilon_{i}$) is positive ($\Delta E_{B}^i > 0$) or negative ($\Delta E_{B}^i < 0$) \cite{Gauriot2023}.
+may increase or decrease respect to the reference value, depending on whether such a difference ($\varepsilon_{S} - \varepsilon_{i}$) is positive ($\Delta E_{B}^i > 0$) or negative ($\Delta E_{B}^i < 0$) \cite{Control-of-gap,Gauriot2023}.

 Regarding the electrostatic interaction, because of the product with a function depending on the center of mass position $\vect{R}$, the e-h interaction potentials are not strictly separable.
 However, the abrupt form of the $h(R-D)$ function allows considering those potentials as depending exclusively on the magnitude of the relative position $\rho$ within each of regions I and II.